jetting across java

 December 24, 2024

 After two weeks in Bali, we had limited time on the island of Java.
 We started off spending a night in the coastal town of Banyuwangi.
 This was a quiet night as there isn’t much to do in the town and it was more of a stop-over.
-We stayed at a banana-themed hostel (yep) and mostly had some food along the main strip near our place.
+We stayed at a banana-themed hostel and had some food along the main strip near our place.

 The next day, we hopped onto an 13-hour overnight bus from Banyuwangi to Yogyakarta, as the train tickets were all sold out.
 How bad can it be, right?
 Famous last words.
 The bus trip was initially fine in the evening, but we noticed that the bus would make at least one stop every 30 minutes, and that at every stop, sellers from the street would parade through the bus selling whatever it is they had to sell, be it food or trinkets.
 They weren’t quiet either, and one seller even brought his guitar onto the bus to perform for everyone.
-That being said, what did I expect?

 Turmeric Dish